Q: I want to join the G.M.A. What do I need to do?

 Q: since you all wear jackets, vests with back patches, are you guys a gang or something?

 A: Absolutely NOT!
 We wear "colors” as a uniform in order to indentify ourselves as an established organization, like other groups who wear similar attire, however, not to be confused with a motorcycle club, nor a gang of any kind.
-Members of the G.M.A. are expected to be law abiding members of society and will impose warnings, suspension or even ejection from the group to any member who is discovered to be involved in unlawful, questionable activities!
+Members of the G.M.A. are expected to be law abiding members of society and will impose warnings, suspension or even dismissal from the club to any member who is discovered to be involved in unlawful, questionable activities!
 Our vests are also in dedication the punk and metal lifestyle we lead and are adorned with patches of bands that we respect and love as well as keeping the tradition of the early metal lifestyle of wearing "kuttens” which are denim or leather vests, worn by heavy metal and punk fans as a badge of honor.
 It is the globally recognized, traditional uniform of both the punk and metal subculture since the mid to late '70s.

 Kutten were originally made from denim jeans jackets, with their sleeves removed or cut very short.
 In the case of many-pocketed jackets, sometimes pockets have been cut away to gain more space for patches.
 Some wearers have created new internal pockets with denim fabric from old jeans.
 Kutten in the 1980s were almost always blue denim.
-Thrash metal fans favored heavily washed denim, while members of one British motorcycle club bleached theirs until they were almost white.
+Thrash fans favored heavily washed denim, while members of one British motorcycle club bleached theirs until they were almost white.
 From the mid to late 1990s, some punks and metalheads have worn multi-pocketed hunting or fishing vests, both in plain colors and camouflage patterns, and leather kutten – always popular with metalheads & punks – have also found widespread acceptance among bikers in recent decades.

 Kutten in the heavy metal scene are oftentimes adorned with patches & pinback buttons representing a particular Heavy Metal Club (H.M.C.)
 As well as logos and album covers of bands, ranging in size from small square patches to large patches that fill the back panel of the vest.
 Patches are the main decoration, however, some Heavy Metal kutten have studs / spikes on them, particularly for fans of crossover hardcore-metal bands such as mid-1980s- era Discharge or of thrash metal.